-- 18.1 The ACD will accept orders for the purchase and redemption of Shares on normal Business Days between 9.30 am and 5.00 pm.
-Orders are accepted in writing, through the means of electronic communications (as set out in paragraph 20), or by obtaining an application form by telephoning the ACD's Customer Enquiry Line on 0333 300 0375. - 18.2 The ACD's normal basis of dealing is at a forward price plus or minus any applicable dilution levy, which means that transactions will be effected at prices determined at the next following Valuation Point (the 'dealing date').
-Instructions to purchase or redeem Shares may be either in writing or through the means of electronic communications (as set out in paragraph 20).
+18.1 The ACD will accept orders for the purchase and redemption of Shares on normal Business Days between 9.30 am and 5.00 pm.
+Orders will be accepted in writing, through the means of electronic communications (as set out in paragraph 20), or by obtaining an application form by telephoning the ACD's Customer Enquiry Line on 0333 300 0375.
+The ACD's normal basis of dealing is at a forward price plus or minus any applicable dilution levy, which means that transactions will be effected at prices determined at the Valuation Point next following the ACD's agreement to sell, or as the case may be, to redeem the Shares in question (the 'dealing date').

+- 18.2 Instructions to purchase or redeem Shares may be either in writing, through the means of electronic communication (see paragraph 20), or by telephone.
 To confirm the transaction, a contract note or allocation letter will be issued by close of business on the next Business Day after the dealing date. - 18.3 The ACD will buy back Shares from registered holders at not less than the price determined at the next Valuation Point following receipt of redemption instructions less any dilution levy.
 Payment of redemption proceeds will be made not later than four Business Days after either the dealing date or receipt of the renouncement document if later.
 Payment for this purpose will be the issuance and posting of a sterling cheque to the address of the Shareholder held on the Register.
-First class postage will be used where available. - 18.4 In the event that a Shareholder requests the redemption or cancellation of Shares representing over 10% of the property of the Company, the ACD may upon giving written notice to the Shareholder arrange that, in place of payment of the NAV price of the Shares in cash, the Company cancels the Shares and transfers relevant Scheme Property to the Shareholder. - 18.5 The ACD does not intend to make any charge other than possibly a dilution levy on the redemption of the Shares (however, the ACD does not, at present, intend to charge such a levy). - 18.6 There will be a minimum subscription size of £1,000,000 in respect of all Classes of Shares which may be waived at the absolute discretion of the ACD and a minimum transaction size of £1,000,000 unless the ACD in its absolute discretion waives this requirement or unless the sale is of an entire holding which is smaller than that minimum.
-There will be a minimum holding of £1,000,000. - 18.7 The most recent prices will appear daily on the Trustnet website at www.trustnet.com and can also be obtained by telephone on 01483 783 900.
+First class postage will be used where available. - 18.4 In the event that a Shareholder requests the redemption or cancellation of Shares representing over 10% of the Scheme Property of the Company, the ACD may upon giving written notice to the Shareholder arrange that, in place of payment of the NAV price of the Shares in cash, the Company cancels the Shares and transfers relevant Scheme Property to the Shareholder. - 18.5 The ACD does not intend to make any charge, other than possibly a dilution levy, on the redemption of the Shares. - 18.6 Investors buy and redeem Shares through the ACD who nets them to reduce the number of Shares issued or cancelled by the Company.
+When carrying out deals in Shares the ACD acts as principal but does not profit from this activity.